 - Dimensions: 19.7″ Height x 7″ Depth x 13.4″ Width

 - Weight: 2.2 lbs

-- Several users reported the padded shoulder straps are quite comfortable.
+- The padded shoulder straps are quite comfortable.

 All three of the backpacks above are great choices for under-seat carry-on backpacks.
 It’s up to you to decide which features you like the most.